Barbican International Enterprises curates, manages and promotes a programme of exhibitions internationally.

 is the first exhibition to explore the nexus of creativity in comic art across Asia.
 From historical roots to the most recent digital innovations, MANGASIA presents an overview of Asian comic history by spotlighting key creators and characters, magazines and graphic novels, multi-media and related issues.
 Designing 007 - Fifty Years of Bond Style

 is a lavish, multi-sensory experience, immersing audiences in the creation and development of Bond style over its 50 year history.
 The exhibition explores the craft behind the screen icons, the secret service and villains, tailoring and costumes, set and production design, automobiles, gadgets and special effects, graphic design and motion graphics, exotic locations, stunts and props.
 Watch Me Move: The Animation Show

 aims to demonstrate the centrality of animation to contemporary global culture.
 It is the most extensive exhibition ever mounted of the full range of animated imagery produced in the last 150 years – from Snow White and Mickey Mouse to the Hulk.
 Game On

 is the first major international touring exhibition to explore the vibrant history and culture of computer games.
-Focusing on key game developments between 1962 and the present day, it takes a global perspective at gaming’s fascinating past and limitless future.
+Focusing on key game developments between 1962 and the present day, it takes a global perspective on gaming’s fascinating past and limitless future.
 Howard Hodgkin - Prints

 to view our presentation.